 The main navigation of WordPress has been totally reworked in Rainmaker.
 Here’s the new structure of how they’ve organized things in the platform:

 In the Design area, here’s what you’ll see.
-This is where you manage all the bits about the design of your site, like the theme, menus, and widgets (called “content areas” in Rainmaker).
+This is where you manage all the bits about the design of your site, like the theme, menus, custom CSS code, and widgets, which are called “content areas” in Rainmaker.
+(There’s even a handy-dandy “site offline” setting that allows you to put up a nice “Our site is offline for maintenance at the moment” message if you need to do some major work on your website.)

 Below are the StudioPress themes that are available from right within your Rainmaker site.
 Let me highlight that this is HUGE.
-You have a whole set of premium WordPress themes at your fingertips, ready to use for your site design as a starting point for you to customize, and all you need to do is click once to select any of them.
+You have a whole set of some of the best premium WordPress themes on the web right at your fingertips, ready to use for your site design as a starting point for you to customize, and all you need to do is click once to select any of them.

-And here’s the built in theme editor, which allows you to make a bunch of customization changes to your theme without touching a bit of html, php, or css code.
+And here’s the built in theme editor, which allows you to make a slew of customization changes to your theme without touching a bit of HTML, PHP, or CSS code.
 The coolest part about the theme editor?
 It shows real-time changes on the right side of the page, where you can see what the changes look like on the front of the site.

-This is where you’ll create posts and pages, and other versions of content you’ll want to publish on your site.
+This is where you’ll create posts and pages, and other types of content you’ll want to publish on your site.

-The Posts, Pages, and Media areas will be familiar to you if you’re familiar with plain WordPress.
+The Posts, Pages, and Media areas will be familiar to you if you’re familiar with plain, vanilla WordPress.

-What I do want to highlight in this area though?
-Landing Pages, Podcasts, and Forums.
+What’s interesting to note in this area of the Rainmaker platform is the Landing Pages, Podcasts, Learning Management System, and Forums.

-Again, the recurring theme you’ll see when using Rainmaker: massive sets of features and functionality have been built right into the platform, which means you don’t have to spend weeks shopping around for the best options to create things like landing pages, opt-in pages, podcasts, or forums.
+The recurring theme you’ll see when using this Rainmaker software is this: massive sets of features and functionality are built right into the platform, which means you don’t have to spend weeks shopping around for the best options to create things like landing pages, opt-in pages, podcasts, an LMS for your courses, or discussion forums for your course members.

 Here’s a screenshot of the landing page template options currently available: